Foarvad/Boilerplate/README.md

 ### Npm

 [Npm](https://www.npmjs.com) is distributed with Node.js.
-So, just need to update it if needed.
+So, you just got to update it if needed.
 In case you do, update Npm to latest version:
 ```
 npm install npm@latest -g